Effective April 9th, 2018

 RELATED COMPLAINT FILING REQUIREMENTS

-If a Financial Commission member firm or their customer files a complaint with the Financial Commission, the document and audio voice records of client’s acceptance and understanding of trading risks must be provided to Financial Commission upon first request, in order to proceed through proper complaint channels.
+If a Financial Commission member firm or their customer files a complaint with the Financial Commission, the document and audio voice records of client’s acceptance and understanding of trading risks must be provided to Financial Commission upon the first request, in order to proceed through proper complaint channels.